LIST OF ALL REAL ESTATE COMMISSION FEES

 Collate all costs and information before negotiating commission fees

-You can't sell a secret, so advertising is necessary to expose your property to the broadest buyer markets and qualified buyers.
+You can't sell a secret, so advertising is necessary to expose your property to the broadest buyer markets and qualified buyers for your price range or property type.

 Real estate agents are obliged to provide you with an itemised summary of advertising expenses recommended which you need to sign off.
-Check these and any amendments.
+Check these and any amendments which should also be signed by you.

 Check out the graph in this article which demonstrates a typical pattern of interest for most sellers.

-To be sure, request a shortlist of vetted real estate agents so you can review and compare agents first.
+To be sure, request a shortlist of vetted real estate agents with integrity, so you can compare agents first.

 Costs of selling a house can vary but they generally include:

-- Commission – payable only on an unconditional sale.
+- Commission fees – payable only on an unconditional sale

-- Auctioneer fee (if relevant) – mostly payable up front and at the time of signing a listing authority.
+- Auctioneer fee (if relevant) – mostly payable up front and at the time of signing a listing authority and costs in the vicinity of $800.
+Some companies do not charge a fee at all.

-- Administration fee – usually $500 payable with the commission.
+- Administration fee – usually $500 payable with the real estate commission.

 - Photography – around $200 - $300 for still images.
 Some real estate companies provide complementary professional photography but be sure to establish that you own the photos should you need them again.